GeomScale/volesti/README.md

 **VolEsti** is a `C++` library for volume approximation and sampling of convex bodies (*e.g.* polytopes) with an `R` and limited `python` interface. **VolEsti** is part of the [GeomScale](https://geomscale.github.io) project.

-This is a development branch that contains the supplementary code of the pre-print of the paper "Geometric algorithms for sampling the flux space of metabolic networks".
+This is a development branch that contains the supplementary code of the manuscript "Geometric algorithms for sampling the flux space of metabolic networks".

 Authors: Apostolos Chalkis, Vissarion Fisikopoulos, Elias Tsigaridas, Haris Zafeiropoulos.